Big Mountain Outfitters

 "In 25 years of going on hunts, this was the best of my life!" - Stuart Mierke 2018

 Our guided Maine moose hunts consistently produce trophy bulls.
 In order to harvest mature bulls, you have to hunt where they live!
 That's what we do year after year.
-In fact, in 2019 our guide Robert lived in a wall tent for more than 30 days straight in order to scout these areas.
+In fact, in 2019 and 2020 our guides lived in a wall tent for more than 30 days straight in order to scout and hunt these areas.
 We scout and hunt as hard as anyone else that we know of.
 We spend many hours searching for the best areas Maine can provide.

 What stands us apart from other guide services is that our number one primary focus is moose, not bears, birds, or any other species.
 We spend all of our time in September and October seeking out trophy bulls.
 We work hard each year honing our skills at giving hunters that once in a lifetime opportunity.

 Our focus is quality, not quantity.
 Which is why we only take a small amount of hunters.
 We strategically place moose camp into the best remote area possible.
 If an area doesn't hold the bulls we are looking for, we will not hunt there, its that simple.

 We do not road hunt unless someone were to have a physical limitation.
 By getting out of the vehicle you open yourself up to much better moose habitat, and way less pressure.
 In order to accomplish that our guides are skilled in both packing moose, and calling moose.
 There are many guides in Maine who have guided for more than 20 years and never quartered a moose up, or never called a moose without an electronic call.
 This severely limits you to the areas that you hunt.
 Also, we do not use electronic calls, while they have been used on many successful hunts, often times a difference of 20 yards can mean success or failure on a trophy bull. you need to change the calling sequence up a bit in order to seal the deal, you simply cant do that with an electronic call.